-Resident status Check one of the boxes to indicate your resident status in 1999.
+Resident status Check one of the boxes to indicate your resident status in 2000.
 See the definitions on page 2.

-If you are married and you and your spouse had different domiciles in 1999, check one of the boxes to indicate your resident status.
-Also, check one of the boxes to indicate your spouse's resident status in 1999.
+If you are married and you and your spouse had different domiciles in 2000, check one of the boxes to indicate your resident status.
+Also, check one of the boxes to indicate your spouse's resident status in 2000.

-For example, if the husband was domiciled in Wisconsin from January 1 through October 15, 1999, but the wife was domiciled in Wisconsin for all of 1999, you would indicate this as follows:
+For example, if the husband was domiciled in Wisconsin from January 1 through October 15, 2000, but the wife was domiciled in Wisconsin for all of 2000, you would indicate this as follows:

 - Full-year resident of Wisconsin wife

-- □ Nonresident of Wisconsin

-- Part-year resident of Wisconsin from
+Nonresident of Wisconsin - Part-year resident of Wisconsin from

 1/1 to 10/15 (month/day) husband

-Legal residence (domicile) questionnaire If you changed your domicile from Wisconsin during 1998 or 1999 and you did not previously complete a questionnaire for that change, fill in the questionnaire on page 4 of Form 1NPR.
+Legal residence (domicile) questionnaire If you changed your domicile from Wisconsin during 1999 or 2000 and you did not previously complete a questionnaire for that change, fill in the questionnaire on page 33.

-Line instructions Form 1NPR has two columns for figures.
+■ Line instructions Form 1NPR has two columns for figures.